Fine-grained Domain Adaptive Crowd Counting via Point-derived Segmentation: Experiments

-\textbf{Effectiveness of CDA.} Based on CRT, we evaluate the effectiveness of CDA in Table~\ref{CDA Table}.
-We can see that ``CRT + CDA'' can outperform ``CRT + SDA'' consistently, which demonstrates the superiority of the proposed CDA module.
-Compared to the proposed CDA, SDA~\cite{gao2020feature} uses the source-domain pseudo labels which contain the potential bias from the source-domain crowd distributions, thus limiting the domain adaptation performance.
+\textbf{Effectiveness of CDA.} As shown in Table~\ref{CDA Table}, ``CDA'' outperforms ``SL'' (Source-domain density Labels)~\cite{gao2020feature} consistently, which demonstrates the superiority of the segmentation-guided density alignment mechanism.
+Qualitative results of segmentation-guided pseudo labels are in Fig.~\ref{PCS samples}.

-\subsection{Comparison to State-of-the-art Methods}
+\subsection{Comparison to state-of-the-art methods}

-As previous methods do not release their codes and only report their performance in the Synthetic-to-Real adaptation scenario, we compare with them in this scenario and summarize variants of our method in the Fixed-to-Fickle and Normal-to-BadWeather adaptation scenarios.
-State-of-the-art methods for comparison include: (i) Semi-supervised methods: NLT~\cite{wang2021neuron}, FSC~\cite{han2020focus}, and (ii) Unsupervised methods: CycleGAN~\cite{zhu2017unpaired}, SE CycleGAN~\cite{wang2019learning}, Gao et al.~\cite{gao2020feature}.

 \textbf{Synthetic-to-Real.} As shown in Table~\ref{SyntheticToReal Table}, our method can achieve the lowest counting errors and the highest relative gains compared to all the unsupervised counterparts.
-In particular, we achieve a remarkable gain of 30.7\%/24.5\% (SHPartB) and 35.4\%/26.8\% (SHPartA) over the performance before adaptation.
-Although we do not leverage extra semantic annotations, our method can still outperform FSC~\cite{han2020focus}.
+Although we do not leverage extra annotations, our method can still outperform FSC~\cite{han2020focus}.
 To be comparable with NLT~\cite{wang2021neuron}, we also introduce 10\% labeled target data.
 The performance of our method in terms of MAE/RMSE is enhanced to 10.2/17.5 (SHPartB) and 82.4/136.6 (SHPartA), respectively, which are better than NLT~\cite{wang2021neuron}.

-\textbf{Fixed-to-Fickle \& Normal-to-BadWeather.} Results of our method in the two adaptation scenarios are summarized in Table~\ref{FixedToFickle Table} and Table~\ref{NormalToBadWeather Table}.
-We can see that the proposed PCS, CRT, and CDA modules can progressively improve the counting accuracies in both scenarios, which confirms the effectiveness of the proposed crowd-aware domain adaptation method in multiple adaptation scenarios.
+\textbf{Fixed-to-Fickle \& Normal-to-BadWeather.} The two adaptation scenarios are discussed for the first time in the literature.
+Due to limited space, we show the results in the Appendix.

+\textbf{Others.} To conduct more comparisons with state-of-the-art methods, we follow some other shared settings, i.e., SHPartA$\rightarrow$SHPartB, MALL$\rightarrow$UCSD, and UCSD$\rightarrow$MALL.
+As can be seen in Table~\ref{New Table}, our method can outperform state-of-the-art methods in different adaptation scenarios.